torognes/vsearch/README.md

 ## Download and install

-**Source distribution** To download the source distribution from a [release](https://github.com/torognes/vsearch/releases) and build the executable and the documentation using Autotools, use the following commands (replace x.y.z with the current version):
+**Source distribution** To download the source distribution from a [release](https://github.com/torognes/vsearch/releases) and build the executable and the documentation using Autotools, use the following commands (replace x.y.z with the version wanted):

 ```
 wget https://github.com/torognes/vsearch/archive/vx.y.z.tar.gz